klannk/DynaTMT-py/README.md

 the corresponding protein.
 Alternatives are 'median' or 'mean'.
 Ifno or invalid input is given it uses 'sum'.
 Modifies self.input_file variable and returns a pandas df.

+    baseline_correction_peptide_return(self,input_file,threshold=5,i_baseline=0,random=False,include_negatives=False)

+This function takes the self.input_file DataFrame and substracts the baseline/noise channel from all other samples and returns a peptide level DataFrame.
+The index of the baseline column is defaulted to 0.
+Set i_baseline=X to change baseline column.
+Threshold: After baseline substraction the remaining average  signal has to be above threshold to be included.
+Parameter is set with threshold=X.
+This prevents very low remaining signal peptides to producartificially high fold changes.
+Has to be determined empirically.
+By default negative values after baseline subtraction are replaced with zeros.
+For usage with linear models to avoid zero inflation two options exis: Either use include negatives = True, to avoid the replacement with zero values or use include_negatives = False and random=True to replace the values

     statistics(self, input)
 This function provides summary statistics for quality control assessment from Proteome Discoverer Output.